Logo by Danthree Studio - CGI Studio

 Step Explanation

-2. light transport The renderer uses the HDRI for direct light, reflections and refractions - additional ray tracing provides soft, correct shadows (see Ray Tracing).
+2. Light Transport The renderer uses the HDRI for direct light, reflections and refractions - additional ray tracing provides soft, correct shadows (see Ray Tracing).

-4. tone mapping / color management For brand-loyal colors we recommend ACES.
+4. Tone Mapping / Color Management For brand-loyal colors we recommend ACES.

 1. Define CI light: Time of day, sky type, color temperature & contrast to match the brand (mood board).
 How this fits into the big picture Brand Experience.